 My experience of supporting individuals with a PDA profile of autism has taught me to listen to what people tell me rather than engaging in an assessment of their care and support needs with preconceived ideas about what to expect.

 For further information about how PDA may look at school, and about attendance difficulties, please see Information for education professionals.

 Some autistic people are very adept at masking, and this is very common with PDA.
 Masking means that people may be able to hide or ‘hold in’ some of their differences/difficulties in certain environments or with certain people.
 Significantly, this means that challenges reported in one setting (often home) may not always be seen in others (such as school or other settings).
 This can and does lead to misunderstandings.

-For further information about masking, please see Children who ‘mask’ or ‘camouflage’ their Autism and It’s not only girls who can mask written by Consultant Clinical Psychologist Dr Judy Eaton and Different behaviour between school and home by the National Autistic Society.
+For further information about masking, please see Children who ‘mask’ or ‘camouflage’ their Autism and It’s not only girls who can mask written by Consultant Clinical Psychologist Dr Judy Eaton, Camouflaging in Autism by Frontiers for Young Minds and Different behaviour between school and home by the National Autistic Society.

 Good practice & helpful approaches